kingsmanrip/fasterInvoice/README.md

 - Mobile-optimized interface with bottom tab navigation
 - Responsive design with touch-friendly controls
 - Financial summary and statistics dashboard
+- 24/7 uptime with automatic recovery from failures

 ## Tech Stack